smithki/vuex-ts/README.md

 import { ModuleMutations, state } from 'vuex-ts';
 import { MyModuleState } from './myModule.model';

-export class MyModuleGetters extends ModuleMutations<MyModuleState> {
+export class MyModuleMutations extends ModuleMutations<MyModuleState> {
   // Define your mutation handlers as methods that accept one argument
   // (the "payload").
 It's type signature will carry over to your module and
   // enforce typing accordingly.